HACKERALERT/Picocrypt/README.md

 <br>
 <p align="center"><img align="center" src="/images/screenshot.png" width="318" alt="Picocrypt"></p>

+**Project status: temporarily on hold**.
+I've decided to take some time off of Picocrypt to focus on my academics and personal goals.
+Thus, don't expect any new developments for the next little while, although none should be needed as Picocrypt is already very stable and usable.
+It's been a pleasure developing this app so far and I hope to continue in the future when I have more time and energy.
+Until then, farewell!

 # Funding
 **Please donate to Picocrypt on <a href="https://opencollective.com/picocrypt">Open Collective</a> (crypto is accepted) to raise money for a security audit from Cure53.
 Because this is a project that I spend many hours on and make no money from, I cannot pay for an audit myself. <i>Picocrypt needs support from its community.**</i>